First and foremost, Meridian is an experiment.

-As stated above, the Principality of Meridian is designed like a real life nation-state, which all require a functioning governments to run properly.
+As stated above, the Kingdom of Meridian is designed like a real life nation-state, which all require a functioning governments to run properly.

 We know from the development team that guild and town authority can often be shared by its leaders.
 As Fractured gets closer to release, we’ll have a better understanding of what powers there are and which can be shared.
 In the meantime, here’s our current vision for how Meridian’s government will work:

 As always, it’s best to start at the top.
-The leader of Meridian is the Sovereign Prince, Beradus Valarn.
-As Prince, Beradus is our head of state, chief diplomat, and highest authority.
+The leader of Meridian is Beradus Valarn.
+As King of Meridian, Beradus is our ruler, head of state, and highest authority.
 He’s the eccentric artist painting our “big picture” vision, the dramatic statesman declaring our values.
-The Prince will set the royal agenda (our goals and objectives); ratify/reject all proposed legislation and treaties with other guilds; appoint/dismiss Meridian governors; and can overrule any other official on any matter at any time.
+The King is primarily responsible for setting the royal agenda — Meridian's culture, goals, and vision.
+Additionally, the King ratifies or rejects all proposed laws, treaties, and war declarations and has the exclusive right to disband the guild.

-Beyond that, the Prince is served by a Royal Privy Council that advise him on important affairs of state and who each manage a core function of Meridian operations.
-For example, the Master of War serves as commander of the royal army whereas the Master of Trade facilitates business relationships with other guilds, while the Master of Roads and Halls oversees Meridian’s construction and maintenance efforts.
+Additionally, the King is served by a Privy Council that advises him on important affairs of state.
+Each of the eight Counselors manages a specific aspect of Meridian's operations.
+For example, the Master of War commands the royal army whereas the Master of Trade supervises mercantilism, while the Master of Roads and Halls oversees Meridian’s infrastructure and the Master of Fields cultivates agriculture.

-It’s all a bit complicated and potentially quite challenging, but anything less is missing the point.
+It's a bit complicated and might be quite messy; but anything else is missing the point.

 Nope.
 Thanks, but no thanks!